apache/flink/docs/content/docs/concepts/glossary.md

 #### Key Group

-Key Groups are the atomic unit by which Flink can redistribute Keyed State; there are exactly as many Key Groups as the defined maximum parallelism.
-During execution each parallel instance of a keyed operator works with the keys for one or more Key Groups.
+These are the atomic unit by which Flink can redistribute [Keyed State](#keyed-state).
+There are exactly as many key groups as the defined maximum parallelism.
+During execution, each parallel instance of a keyed operator works with the keys for one or more key groups.

 #### Keyed State

-It is often very useful to be able to partition a stream around one of its attributes, so that all events with the same value of that attribute are grouped together.
+Keyed state is one of the two basic types of state in Apache Flink (the other being operator state).
+In order to have all events with the same value of an attribute grouped together, you can partition a stream around that attribute, and maintain it as an embedded key/value store.
+This results in a keyed state.

+A keyed state is always bound to keys and is only available to functions and operators that process data from a keyed stream.

-Flink supports several different types of keyed state.
+Flink supports several different types of keyed state, with the simplest one being [ValueState](#valuestate).

-Simplest one is valuestate

-maintained in what can be thought of as an embedded key/value store.

-#### Latency
+#### Keyed Stream

+A keyed stream is a [DataStream](#DataStream) on which [operator state](#operator-state) is partitioned by a key.
+Typical operations supported by a DataStream are also possible on a keyed stream, except for partitioning methods such as shuffle, forward, and keyBy.

 #### Lateness

-Lateness is defined relative to the watermarks.
-A Watermark(t) asserts that the stream is complete up through time t; any event following this watermark whose timestamp is ≤ t is late.
+Lateness is defined relative to the [watermarks](#watermark).
+A watermark(t) asserts that the stream is complete up through to time t.
+Any event is considered late if it comes after the watermark whose timestamp is ≤ t.

-#### Lazy Evaluation

 #### List State

 #### Logical Graph

-A logical graph is a directed graph where the nodes are [operators](#operator) and the edges define input/output relationships of the operators and correspond to data streams.
-A logical graph is created by submitting jobs to a [Flink cluster](#flink-cluster) from a [Flink application](#flink-application).
+This is a directed graph where the nodes are [operators](#operator) and the edges define input/output relationships of the operators and correspond to [DataStreams](#datastreams).
+A logical graph is created by submitting jobs to a [Flink cluster](#(flink)-cluster) from a [Flink application](#(flink)-application).

-Logical graphs are also often referred to as *dataflow graphs*.
+Logical graphs are also often referred to as [dataflow](#dataflow).

 #### Managed State

 Managed State describes application state which has been registered with the stream processing framework.
 Apache Flink will take care of the persistence and rescaling of the managed state.

+Managed State is represented in data structures controlled by the Flink runtime, such as internal hash tables, or RocksDB.
+Examples are “ValueState”, “ListState”, etc. Flink’s runtime encodes the states and writes them into the checkpoints.

+Keyed State and Operator State exist in two forms: managed and raw.

 #### Map State

 #### Non-keyed state

-operator state
+This type of state is bound to one parallel operator instance and is also called [operator state](#operator-state).

 It is also possible to work with managed state in non-keyed contexts.
-This is sometimes called operator state.
 The interfaces involved are somewhat different, and since it is unusual for user-defined functions to need non-keyed state, it is not covered here.
 This feature is most often used in the implementation of sources and sinks.

 #### Offset

+a number identifying how far you're from the beginning of a certain information stream (e.g. when you open a file, the offset determines where you wanna start reading the file, counting from the beginning of the file itself)

 #### Operator